By Jeffrey Heller

-Questions have been raised as to whether the government and police were reluctant to limit the crowd size at the site so as not to anger influential ultra-Orthodox rabbis and politicians.
+Questions were being raised as to whether the government and police had been reluctant to limit the crowd size at the site – labelled hazardous years ago by state inspectors – so as not to anger influential ultra-Orthodox rabbis and politicians.

 “A thorough inquiry is required,” Culture Minister Hili Tropper told Kan public radio.
 “This terrible disaster will help everyone understand … that there should be no place where the state does not set the rules.”

 The Justice Ministry said investigators would look into whether there had been any police misconduct.
 But police commissioner Yaakov Shabtai, in a message to the police force, said that police should not be singled out.

 “We are working to discover the truth and produce educated and balanced lessons for all organisations involved in this complex event,” he said.

 In his noon address in St Peter’s Square in the Vatican, Pope Francis said he would remember the victims and their families in prayer.

 “With sadness, I express my closeness to the people of Israel for the incident last Friday on Mount Meron that caused the death of 45 people and numerous injuries,” Francis said.